CraigThomasParsons/wallpaper/README.md

 # Bash Script for Changing Wallpaper on Dual Monitors in Arch Linux with i3wm
-I stuggle to get random wallpapers to work well via cronjobs on arch with i3wm.
+I struggle to get random wallpapers to work well via cronjobs on arch with i3wm.
 I can't for some reason get cronjobs to use feh to update my desktop image, no matter what I do.
-Once I figure that out I'll commit the solution in this repository, because years ago I did get it to work.
-Now, if I were to figure it out, I don't want to forget it.

-Today I think I managed to get this to work:
+Today I think I managed to get this to work with help from my friends Perplexity, Grok, ChatGpt

 Let’s break this into three parts: